 Calorie Intake Calculator

-Enter your age, sex, height, and weight to calculate how many calories you should eat per day.
+Enter your age, sex, height, and weight to calculate how many calories you need per day according to the latest research.

 |maintain current weight|